apache/trafficserver/doc/reference/configuration/records.config.en.rst

    ``0``
    Enables (``1``) or disables (``0``) the Scheduled Update option.

-.. ts:confvar:: CONFIG proxy.config.update.force INT 0
+.. ts:cv:: CONFIG proxy.config.update.force INT 0
    :reloadable:

    Enables (``1``) or disables (``0``) a force immediate update.
 When